Student Resources: Bowl Day Competition Guide

 Finally, they will be giving your team a score for Respectful Dialogue.
 This is a signal that you are not on your school's debate team in this competition.
 Ethics Bowl is a collaborative discussion among the teams and the judges whose main aim is to think through difficult ethical issues.
 Together.

-Critical aside before we leave this topic: The moderator's question posed to you on Bowl Day will NOT be any one of the study questions currently on the case studies.
-To see the 2019 Bowl case studies, click here.
+Critical aside before we leave this topic: The moderator's question posed to you on Bowl Day will NOT be any one of the study questions currently linked to the case studies.
+To see the 2020 Bowl case studies, click here.

 What does the judge score sheet look like?